2015 Awards of Excellence Winners

 Educational Display: Palm Beach County

 This award recognizes the Master Gardener(s) who have created or designed educational displays or exhibits.
 It is based on creating an awareness and educating an audience about horticultural principles or the Florida Master Gardener program.
-The Palm Beach County Master Gardeners had a informational display in the Delray Green Market.
+The Palm Beach County Master Gardener volunteers had a informational display in the Delray Green Market.
 View application portfolio (PDF).

 Educational Materials Development: Sumter County